amygdalama/blog-source/content/tutorials/phonebook.md

 ## 3.2 Parsing Arguments

 For your phonebook application, you might choose to manually parse your arguments.
+This code should go in an `if __name__ == '__main__'` code block because parsing arguments doesn't make sense when you're `import`ing a module.

 For the first two commands, `create` and `add`, your code would look something like this:

     :::python
     def create_phonebook(phonebook_name):